Median voter theorem: Downsian model

+As a special case, this law applies to the situation where there are exactly two candidates in the race, if it is impossible or implausible that any more candidates will join the race, because a simple majority vote between two alternatives satisfies the Condorcet criterion.

+Hotelling's original principle was first described in 1929 for business competition, while Downs later applied this framework to electoral politics.
+In practice, none of these conditions hold for modern American elections, though they may have held in Hotelling's time (when nominees were often previously-unknown and chosen by closed party caucuses in ideologically diverse parties).
+Most importantly, politicians must win primary elections, which often include challengers or competitors, to be chosen as major-party nominees.
+As a result, politicians must compromise between appealing to the median voter in the primary and general electorates.
+Similar effects imply candidates do not converge to the median voter under electoral systems that do not satisfy the median voter theorem, including plurality voting, plurality-with-primaries, plurality-with-runoff, or ranked-choice runoff (RCV).

 Uses of the median voter theorem

 The theorem is valuable for the light it sheds on the optimality (and the limits to the optimality) of certain voting systems.

 Valerio Dotti points out broader areas of application:

 The Median Voter Theorem proved extremely popular in the Political Economy literature.
 The main reason is that it can be adopted to derive testable implications about the relationship between some characteristics of the voting population and the policy outcome, abstracting from other features of the political process.